-Atypical Depression: The Most Complex Disorders to Diagnose
+Atypical Depression: One of the Most Difficult Disorders to Diagnose

-The problem with unusual depression is that the affected person isn’t aware of what is happening to them.
-They feel tired and more worn down, but aren’t able to pinpoint the symptoms.
-Learn more in this article.
+The problem with atypical depression is that the affected person isn’t aware of what's happening to them.
+Learn more about it in this article!

 However, something to remember when we talk about these types of emotional problems is that people aren’t always fully aware of what’s happening to them.

-In addition, what’s happening may not be due to simple exhaustion or just going through a bad time.
+In addition, what’s happening may not be due to simple exhaustion or just a bad moment.

 Your primary care physician is without a doubt the first person who should be aware of these symptoms.
-Remember: these symptoms may sometimes disguise themselves behind excessive weight gain or drowsiness.
+You need to remember that these symptoms may sometimes disguise themselves behind excessive weight gain or drowsiness.

-In today’s article, we want to talk more about this problem and highlight the characteristics that you should be aware of.
+In today’s article, we want to talk more about this problem and highlight the things that you should be aware of.

 Most health professionals have a basic protocol for identifying depression: recurring negative thoughts, feelings of helplessness, insomnia, and suicidal thoughts.

-From there, they can make a more accurate diagnosis to establish the type of depression.
+From there, they can make a more accurate diagnosis to establish the type of depression the patient is suffering from.
 Then, they can determine the pharmacological and therapeutic treatment that should be followed.

 However, atypical depression is not as clear-cut until a person exhibits suicidal thoughts.
-Naturally, this is an alarm that causes both the patient and the family to ask for help.
+Naturally, this is a wakeup call that makes both the patient and their family ask for help.

-Before this, however, the patient’s quality of life has already been reduced in measurable ways.
+Before this, however, the patient’s quality of life has suffered in many ways.

 Another common symptom is fatigue and physical pain, especially in the arms and legs.
-They can feel very heavy, so much so that at certain times of the day it can be difficult to move.
+They can feel very heavy, so much so that at certain times of the day it can be difficult to move them.

-This exhaustion makes you feel little or no desire to be part of everyday tasks.
+This exhaustion makes you feel little or no desire to do everyday tasks.
 Eventually, you may exclude yourself from your normal social activities.

-People with atypical depression can sleep for extreme periods of time.
+People with atypical depression can sleep for very long periods of time.

 They may sleep for up to 10 hours in a row.
-This leaves them in a continuous state of fatigue, weakness, and a view of reality as if they were in a dream they’re not able to control.
+This leaves them in a continuous state of fatigue and weakness.
+They may also feel detached from reality.

-This mood disorder makes you cranky, irritable, and unable to receive positive emotions.
+This mood disorder makes you cranky, irritable, and unable to feel positive emotions.